vectara/vectara-docs/www/docs/prompts/custom_prompts_with_metadata.md

     #end
     {
         "role": "user",
-        "content": "Generate a comprehensive and informative answer for the question '$esc.java(${vectaraQuery})' solely based on the search results in this chat.
+        "content": "Generate a comprehensive and informative answer for the question ${vectaraQuery} solely based on the search results in this chat.
 You must only use information from the provided results.
 Combine search results together into a coherent answer.
 Do not repeat text.
 Only use the most relevant results that answer the question accurately.
 If there are 2 answers that seem in conflict, use the most recent answer according to the date.
 If a result does not answer the question, do not use it.
 If the search results are not valid, respond with 'The returned results did not contain sufficient information to the question.'"
     }
 ]